Self-supervised Spatial Reasoning on Multi-View Line Drawings: Acknowledgment

 \section{Acknowledgment}

-The research is supported by NSF Future Manufacturing program under EEC-2036870.
+The research is supported by NSF FM Program under EEC-2036870.
 Siyuan Xiang gratefully thanks the IDC Foundation for its scholarship.
-We also thank the anonymous reviewers for constructive feedback. }
+The authors gratefully acknowledge the constructive comments and suggestions from the anonymous reviewers and area chairs. { }